totekuh/rtsp-crawler-engine/README.md

 # rtsp-crawler-engine
-A platform to locate and probe RTSP streams

 # IMPORTANT!
 RTSP probing is running through a tor proxy, you should probably do the same.
 # IMPORTANT!
 If you are using a masscan to locate the streams, please note that masscan is using it's own TCP/IP stack, so it will ignore your proxy.
 To avoid this and keep your anonymity safe, you can try to init your scans via VPN connection with packets masquerading.